 It didn’t hurt the Indigo Girls – Atlanta natives Amy Ray and Emily Saliers – to have talented friends in high places, such as the members of fellow Peach Staters R.E.M. who appeared on the duo’s major-label debut album, Indigo Girls.

-R.E.M. also helped break the girls by offering them the high profile if intimidating gig of opening during three weeks of R.E.M.’s Green arena tour.
+R.E.M. also helped break the girls by offering them the high profile if intimidating gig of opening during three weeks of their Green arena tour.
 Armed with their acoustic guitars, the Indigos managed to avoid being swamped in the big halls and won over thousands of new fans each night.

 With only moderate airplay, their album went gold, and Epic re-released their indie debut album, Strange Fire.